trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

 1. Adding an outer boundary curve

-   Using the curve creation routines, described in the next section below, create curves in sucessive order counter-clockwise along the outer boundary and add them to the outer boundary curve using
+   Using the curve creation routines, described in the next section below, create curves counter-clockwise along the outer boundary and add them to the outer boundary curve using

    ```
    [Return:nothing] addCurveToOuterBoundary!(proj::Project, crv::Dict{String,Any})